obsidiansystems/ex-healthcare-claims-processing/README.md

 #### Option 1: Start App with Docker

+Note: make sure to have at least 8gb of memory allocated to Docker.

 1. Type:
     ```shell
     docker-compose up --build
     ```
 2. Open UI with a browser at http://localhost:7500.

 #### Option 2: Start App in Standalone